5n0weirdo/LM-tesla-clone-project/README.md

 # LM-tesla-clone-project
-A Tesla clone built with React-Native.
+A Tesla clone built with Expo-CLI and React-Native.